 Transition to adult mental health services

 My psychiatrist took the time to explain each medication, its effects on me and the other options available.
 He adjusted my medication and dosage depending on what I was experiencing at the time and helped me work through the side effects.
 I started to make my recovery and I never missed a dose.

 I have been medication-free for three years now and I am getting my life back together.
-My closing thoughts are that medication can save your life, but it needs to be reviewed regularly and you as a person need to be educated as to what it is you're taking and given support to deal with the side effects.
+My closing thoughts are that medication can save your life, but it needs to be reviewed regularly, and the person taking it needs to be educated about what it is you're taking and given support to deal with the side effects.

 Questions about mental health medication?